Louise Wood provides an overview of the importance of nutrition for an athlete before, during and after an event.

 Keeping hydrated is critical.
 If you are not hydrated your body cannot perform at its highest level and will cause you to fatigue faster, experience muscle cramps, dizziness and other symptoms.
 Water regulates your body temperature and lubricates your joints so be sure to drink plenty of water.

 During your event, you want to keep your energy levels up to maintain stamina - however it is important that you do not eat anything too heavy that is going to make you feel bloated as this will hinder your performance.
-Foods such as such as fruit or energy bars provide you with fast acting energy and are easy for the body to digest.
+Foods such as such as fruit or energy bars provide you with fast-acting energy and are easy for the body to digest.

 Electrolytes are lost through sweating, so consuming sports drinks are a great way to replenish them as well as give your muscles they need to keep working hard.

-Post event is all about replenishing, refuelling and recovering, so your post-event meal can be just as important as your pre-event meal.
+Post-event is all about replenishing, refuelling and recovering, so your post-event meal can be just as important as your pre-event meal.
 At this stage, your muscles are like a sponge, waiting to soak up carbs to refuel your body and protein to repair your lean muscle.
 Rehydrating is just as important as eating, so this needs to be just as much of a priority.

 To aid optimal recovery, it is ideal to eat within 30-60 minutes after your workout.
 You want to make sure you are eating complex carbs which will refuel your muscles and protein which will rebuild your muscles.
 Higher fat foods such as avocado should be avoided as these will slow down the recovery process.

 As an athlete, having a nutritionist is a great idea.
 It works wonders for keeping you on track and always performing as well as you possibly can, although it is important for all athletes to have a clear understanding of what their own body needs as opposed to just being told what they need.
-Nutritional courses are a great way to get a better all-round understanding of your body and its needs.
+Nutritional courses are a great way to get a better all-around understanding of your body and its needs.

 If you quote information from this page in your work, then the reference for this page is: